Ashraf1395/supply_chain_finance/README.md

 run this command `source commands.sh` to create all the functions and environment variables.:

 ### 0. Initialising Terraform and creating Resources

+Before this create a service account in GCP and get the credentials.json key.
+Copy it in Docker/mage/ directory in place of google-cred.json `Keeping the name google-cred.json is necessary`.

 ```bash
     terraform-start
 ```